maykelsb/rpgtables-docker/README.md

    - `eval $(domach env rpgtables)`;
    - `docker-compose build`;
    - `docker-compose up -d`;
+ - Use this to enter apache container
+   - docker exec -it tables4dmsdocker_php_1 /bin/bash

 # What is inside
  - Apache + PHP + PDO-MYSQL